Fatoumatta Bah-Barrow: Education and profession

-Bah-Barrow is the daughter of businessman Abdoulie Bah and his wife, Isatou Jallow.
-She is a member of the Fula people.
+Fatoumatta Bah-Barrow is the daughter of businessman Abdoulie Bah and Isatou Jallow.
+She is a member of the Fula Ethnic group.
+She spent her childhood in Basse with her two siblings, attending St. George's School.
+After completing her education, she moved to the capital, Banjul, where she met Adama Barrow.
+The couple married on March 20, 1997, when Fatoumatta was 22 years old.

-She grew up with two siblings in Basse and attended St. George's School.
-After graduating from high school, she moved to Banjul.
-On March 20, 1997, she married Adama Barrow, who has been President of The Gambia since January 2017.
-(Barrow is also married to a second wife, Sarjo Mballow-Barrow.)
 Together they have a son, Mamadou Barrow, and a daughter, Taibou Barrow.
+Adama Barrow has been President of The Gambia since January 2017.
+Barrow also married a second wife, (Sarjo Mballow-Barrow.).

-From 2000 to 2001, she worked in the sales and marketing department of the Elton Oil Company and then at the Africell mobile phone provider until 2008.
+From 2000 to 2001, she worked in the sales and marketing department of the Elton Oil Company and then at the Africell Gambia LTD until 2008.
+Before Adama Barrow's presidency, Fatoumatta was involved in managing a family business while also assisting her husband in his real estate ventures.
+During the 2016 presidential election, she actively supported his campaign, conducting door-to-door outreach to promote his bid for office.

 First Lady

 Bah-Barrow supported her husband's election campaign in the run-up to the 2016 Gambian presidential election.
 Similar to his predecessor, Yahya Jammeh, the new President Adama Barrow stipulated that only his first wife, Fatoumatta Bah-Barrow, should assume the role of First Lady of the Gambia.